International criminal law

 They include, but are not limited to, wilful killing, wanton destruction of private property, torture or inhuman treatment, wilfully causing great suffering or serious injury to body or health, unlawful deportation or transfer, taking of hostages, recruitment and use of child soldiers, and wilfully depriving a person of the rights of fair and regular trial, all occurring in the context of an armed conflict.

 Unlike crimes against humanity there is no need to establish a widespread or systematic practice of massacres.
 A single incident, such as recruiting one child solider or one incident of torture during an armed conflict would amount to a war crime.

 Grave breaches are defined in Article 147 of the Fourth Geneva Convention (see also Article 50 in the First Geneva Convention, Article 51 in the Second Geneva Convention, Article 130 in the Third Geneva Convention and in Article 85 of the First Additional Protocol.)

 Individual criminal responsibility and modes of liability

-Perpetrators of genocide, crimes against humanity and war crimes can be held individually criminally responsible – this in parallel with the responsibility of the state.
+Perpetrators of genocide, crimes against humanity, and war crimes can be held individually criminally responsible.
+This can be in parallel with the responsibility of the state.
 For example, both the former Republic of Yugoslavia and certain individual political leaders and military commanders have been accused of genocide during the wars in former Yugoslavia.

 Incitement: Instigating, inducing, encouraging, or persuading the perpetration of the crime.